Liz Cheney and Elise Stefanik represent 'battle for the soul of the party' | CNN Politics

 The night and day contrast between the current and former conference chairs — who were both dubbed rising GOP stars early on in their congressional careers — perfectly encapsulates the bitter rift in today’s Republican party, where lawmakers are still duking it out over the direction of the post-Trump GOP.

 But in a sign of where the party is headed, Stefanik is earning high marks from all across the Republican Conference for her job performance thus far.
-And Cheney, who was already booted from leadership earlier this year for repeatedly criticizing Donald Trump, is now facing calls to be expelled from the GOP Conference entirely — proof that those who embrace Trump are rewarded, while those who rebuke him are excommunicated from the GOP.
+And Cheney, who was already booted from leadership earlier this year for repeatedly criticizing Donald Trump over his lies about the election, is now facing calls to be expelled from the GOP Conference entirely — proof that those who embrace Trump are rewarded, while those who rebuke him are excommunicated from the GOP.

 Stefanik declined to be interviewed through her office.
 But she has made crystal clear how she now feels about Cheney — a woman whom Stefanik formally nominated for the Conference chair position in 2018 and 2020.